Limitations of Deep Learning for Inverse Problems on Digital Hardware: Main Result

-\\ \textit{Part I-b --- Decision rule}: \\ After these preparations we now show that $\Psi_{\varepsilon, \Omega}$ is not a computable function (in the Banach-Mazur sense).
-For the sake of contradiction assume that $\Psi_{\varepsilon, \Omega}$ is computable.
-Consider a recursively enumerable but not recursive set $B \subset \N$.
+Now, consider a recursively enumerable but non-recursive set $B \subset \N$.
 Denote by $TM_B$ a Turing machine which accepts $n\in \N$ if $n\in B$ and does not halt otherwise.
-Now, we define the double sequence $(r_{n,j})_{n,j \in \N}$ based on the output of $TM_B(n)$ after $j$ steps of computation.
+We define the double-indexed sequence $(r_{n,j})_{n,j \in \N}$ based on the output of $TM_B(n)$ after $j$ steps of computation.
 In particular, we set